matl4c/matlac-hugo/README.md

   - My theme is directly derived from this one.
 The `exampleSite` directory is the same example site used by bearblog.
 If you are looking for a similar minimal theme, bearblog is one you should check out as my theme would not exist without it.
 - [lugo](https://github.com/lukesmithxyz/lugo)
   - The footer contents came from Luke Smith's minimal hugo theme `lugo`.
 He also has some very good content on hugo if you are looking to learn more about building your own theme from scratch.
+  - The basic usage instructions also come from lugo.
 - [Team Fortress 2](https://wiki.teamfortress.com/wiki/Template:Paint_Can)
   - All of the colors on my site besides the native hugo code block coloring came from TF2's paint cans.
 I like the colors of the game and I thought coloring my site in this way would be funny :)
 - [patorjk.com](https://patorjk.com/software/taag/)